commercelayer/commercelayer-docs-resources/external_tax_calculators/object.md

 ---
-description: A comprehensive list of the external tax calculator resource's attributes and relationships.
+description: A comprehensive list of the external tax calculator resource's attributes and relationships
 ---

 # The external tax calculator object